Budibase/website/content/blog/data/using-a-form-to-enter-google-sheets-data.md

 Budibase is the fast, easy way to build all sorts of custom solutions.
 Our intuitive low-code tool is the perfect solution for [internal tools](https://budibase.com/internal-tools), customer-facing apps, dashboards, and more.

 The vast majority of apps that businesses use are simple interfaces on top of a data source.

+You might also like our tutorial on building a [Google Sheets dashboard](/blog/data/google-sheets-dashboard/).

 We’re on a mission to create the world’s largest ecosystem of open-source tools.
 Budibase is the smart way to create custom solutions for a whole range of business problems.